HomeTaxesWhat is income tax?

 What is state income tax?

-• A progressive state income tax, with brackets similar to federal tax brackets
+• A progressive state income tax featuring escalating brackets modeled after the federal framework

 What is income tax liability?